 Delegation of powers

-The Board may delegate any of its powers to one or more Directors, a committee, an employee or any other person.
+The Board may delegate any of its powers to one or more Directors, a committee, an employee or any other person on any terms and subject to any conditions determined by the Board.

-A delegation must be recorded in the Institute’s minute book.
-The Board may revoke a delegation.

-The Board may specify terms (including the power to further delegate).
+The Board may at any time revoke or vary any delegation under this clause.

 Use of technology in Board meetings